 Discussion

 Thin bilayer CdSeTe/CdTe photovoltaic devices demonstrate improvements in efficiency compared to their CdTe counterparts because of better material quality and increased current collection.
-Such enhanced efficiencies have been demonstrated in bilayer absorbers greater than 3 μm5,7, and now with optimized fabrication conditions, it has been demonstrated that increased efficiencies are also achievable for thinner, 1.5 μm bilayer absorbers.
+Such enhanced efficiencies have been demonstrated in bilayer absorbers greater than 3 μm5,7, and now with optimized fabrication conditions, it has been demonstrated that increased efficiencies are also achievable for thinner, 1.5-μm bilayer absorbers.

 The optimization of the fabrication process for thin bilayer absorbers is rooted in three main modifications: substrate preheat temperature, CdSeTe:CdTe thickness ratio, and CdCl2 passivation.
 For proper CdSeTe sublimation, the preheat temperature of the substrate should be

 ~540 °C compared to ~480 °C for CdTe sublimation, which is accomplished by varying the substrate dwell time in the preheat source.
 To prevent contact barriers in the device while maintaining good open circuit voltage (VOC), it was found that 0.5 μm CdSeTe/1.0 μm CdTe is the optimal ratio in the thin bilayer devices, as demonstrated in Figure 6.
 CdCl2 treatment of the bilayer absorber, essential for passivation of grain boundaries and promotion of grain growth and alignment12,13,14,15,16, can be especially sensitive in thin absorbers18.
-It was determined that a much less aggressive CdCl2 treatment, regarding both source temperatures and dwell times, was needed to properly passivate the thin bilayer absorbers18 compared to thick bilayer absorbers5.
+It was determined that a much less aggressive CdCl2 treatment, involving both source temperatures and dwell times, was needed to properly passivate the thin bilayer absorbers18 compared to thick bilayer absorbers5.

 The CSS automated in-line vacuum system and multi-layer, multi-step fabrication process provides the opportunity for modifications throughout the device structure.
 The CdSeTe layer, sublimation-deposited from the CdSe20Te80 source in this study, can also be deposited by co-sublimation from CdSe and CdTe sources.
 Some initial work has been conducted at Colorado State University involving co-sublimation deposition of CdSeTe with limited success20.
 The CdSeTe/CdTe interface can also be adjusted by controlling the interdiffusion of the CdSeTe and CdTe layers.